 Don’t leave your garage dark and dull.
 Choosing the right lighting is one of the most important parts, especially because you’ll be doing photography there.
 There are three basic types of artificial lighting, including task, accent, and ambient.
 Because your garage is multi-functional, layered illumination keeps yours prepared for what your work area.
 Choose from a variety of interior types, such as shop lights, strip light fixtures, high bay, wraparound, LED, and flush mount.
 Take into consideration your own lighting equipment and what would work well with the photographs you plan to snap.

-Once you’ve revamped your workspace, it’s time to set up your studio equipment and you’re good to shoot!
+Once you’ve revamped your workspace, it’s time to set up your photography studio equipment and you’re good to shoot!
 At Garage Design Works, we offer Orlando garage ideas for every space.
 Contact us today for a free in-home consultation and to learn more about what we have to offer!